LG versus Samsung. They are both Korean manufacturers that recently burst on the appliance scene.

 In the transparent internet age, you must be able to handle issues.

-Read a Yale Buyers Guide, packed with features, brands and terms of many aspects of home improvement.
-Over 9,000 people have read a Yale guide.
+Read the Yale Washer Buying Guide, packed with features, brands and terms of many aspects of home improvement.
+Over 100,000 people have read a Yale guide.